 Trainees work at the Student Counseling Center 10-16 hours each week and can expect to receive 5-6 hours of direct client contact on a typical week.
 The majority of this time is spent with Goucher students in individual psychotherapy.
 This process often begins by responding to students’ initial requests for counseling, conducting phone screenings and triage, and performing in-person intakes and psychodiagnostic assessments.
 Psychotherapy is then provided on a weekly basis following a short-term treatment model with goals of increasing self-awareness, teaching adaptive coping skills, and reducing distress and impairment.
 In the second half of the year, externs also participate in crisis walk-in coverage, assisting students in acute distress.
 Externs will also gain experience planning and implementing targeted campus outreach activities.
 Opportunities for group therapy also exist.

 “Prior to my externship at Goucher, I was full of knowledge, yet lacking in experience.
 However, at the end of the academic year, I left feeling confident, empowered, and prepared.
-I was pushed past my comfort zone while simultaneously being met with the support I needed to be successful in each task I took on.
-I left Goucher with the essential foundational skills to go on to become a successful clinician.”
+I was pushed past my comfort zone while simultaneously being met with the support I needed to be successful in each task I took on.”

 Masters Extern, 2017